Fall 2020 term begins August 17, 2020 and ends November 25, 2020.

 Students withdrawing from a course after the start date are not eligible for a credit or refund for that course.

 If a student receives federal financial aid awards based upon full-time status and then drops below full-time status, a portion of the federal financial aid may need to be returned to the federal government.
 The student would be responsible for the repayment of the returned funds.
 The same is true for any student who has received federal financial aid awards based upon the enrollment status at which they were awarded.
-Please check with the Financial Aid office, 402-872-2228 or email@example.com if you have questions regarding how dropping a class or classes will affect your financial aid awards.
+Please check with the One Stop Office, 402-872-2228 or email@example.com if you have questions regarding how dropping a class or classes will affect your financial aid awards.

 Military Tuition Assistance - Return of Unearned Funds